 Exploring the preferences of frail elderly Canadians for aspects of inpatient care: A best-worst scaling experiment

-Approximately 400 participants from across British Columbia from two populations will be recruited and administered a stated preference technique called best-worst scaling.
-This is used to help understand what matters most to patients, their family members, friends and carers.
-By having a number of individuals complete the survey, we will be able to understand which aspects of hospital care matter most, and to which patients.
+Approximately 400 participants from across British Columbia from two populations were recruited and administered a stated preference technique called best-worst scaling.
+This was used to help understand what matters most to patients, their family members, friends and carers.
+By having a number of individuals complete the survey, we were able to understand which aspects of hospital care matter most, and to which patients.

 Possible Research Results